cui-unige/blog-smv/_posts/2018-03-02-assignment.md

 This is completely opaque, because the same operator (i.e. `=`) has different meaning depending on the context, the types involved, etc.
-Once again, this makes for a pretty hard to understand semantics, and has also been a source of inspiration for many other blog posts:
+Once again, this makes for a pretty hard to understand semantics, which has also been a source of inspiration for many other blog posts:
 * https://www.cprogramming.com/c++11/rvalue-references-and-move-semantics-in-c++11.html
 * https://alexpolt.github.io/empty-value.html
 * https://akrzemi1.wordpress.com/2011/08/11/move-constructor/
 * ...

 And this goes without even mentioning Rust [borrow checker hell](https://www.reddit.com/r/rust/comments/2r5t76/stuck_in_borrow_checker_hell_while_porting/)...

 So what can we do about it?